kof/node-cjson/readme.md

 		replace: null
 	}

-If you pass `true` as second param, its the same like `{merge: true}`, so it is a shortcut for merge = true and will merge all configs together.
+If you pass `true` as second param, its the same like `{merge: true}` and will merge all configs together.
-`replace` key in options triggers using micro template engine.
-Its value should be a hash, see `cjson.replace`.
+`replace` allows you to do some string replacements, see `cjson.replace`.

 Examples: